The Birds of America: Public exhibitions

 The Stark Museum of Art in Orange, Texas, owns and exhibits John James Audubon's personal copy of Birds of America.

 The Field Museum of Natural History in Chicago, Illinois owns a copy that previously belonged to Audubon's friend and family doctor, Dr. Benjamin Phillips.
 Only this copy and that owned by the Stark Museum of Art contain 13 additional plates, added late in the project to correct earlier mistakes by compositing new plates onto previous prints.
 The Field Museum produced and displayed an exhibit based around their copy of Birds of America in 2019–2020.

 In 2010, the North Carolina Museum of Art began a five-year exhibition of its restored four-volume set purchased for the state by Governor William Alexander Graham in 1846.

 Liverpool Central Library currently has a copy of Birds of America on display in a glass case, with its pages turned weekly, as well as being displayed through an interactive kiosk, allowing readers to view the contents close-up without damaging the original copy using an Evoke Ev5 Kiosk.

 In 2022, the National Museum of Scotland hosted a major Audubon exhibition, exhibiting a copy of the book, along with prints from their archive and emphasizing the book's historical ties with Edinburgh.

 Paisley Museum and Art Gallery, in Paisley, Scotland, has the four volume elephant folio of Birds of America.

-The Royal College of Physicians and Surgeons in Glasgow, Scotland holds one volume which is on display in the library, together with an interactive version.
+The Royal College of Physicians and Surgeons in Glasgow, Scotland holds two volumes, one of which is kept on display in the library.

 Two copies are on permanent display on the mezzanine level of the Beinecke Rare Book & Manuscript Library at Yale University.

+The Rubenstein Rare Book & Manuscript Library at Duke University maintains a four-volume set.
+Two volumes are on permanent display with pages turned monthly.

 The Havell copy of "Birds of America"—so named because it was the personal copy of Audubon's engraver Robert Havell—is on permanent exhibit in Watkinson Library at Trinity College, Connecticut.
 Audubon scholars Waldemar Fries and Susanne Low have each attested to the high quality of Trinity’s copy, Fries proclaiming it “probably the finest extant” example of Audubon’s work and Low stating that it “has perhaps the most subtle and true-to-life colors” of the surviving copies.
 Each week at Watkinson Library a new plate is revealed in an event called "Flipping the Bird."
 In September of 2022 the library completed its decade-long progress through all four volumes of "Birds of America" and began again with Plate I of volume one.